open-contracting/standard-development-handbook/docs/standard/terminology.md

 If they translate the terms, they are fluent in the target language.
 They understand written English and are able to find terms in their language that equivalent to the source English terms.

-### Overseer
+### Coordinator

-The overseer oversees the translation of the terms of base languages and language variants.
-They are the reference contacts for the subject matter experts (SMEs) who translate the terms and the proofreaders.
+The coordinator oversees the translation of the terms of base languages and language variants.
+They are the reference contact for the subject matter experts (SMEs) who translate the terms and for the proofreaders.

 ### Proofreader